rockgoat95/Synthetic-Control-Example/README.md

 # DnF-job-analysis
-Causal Inference for the update of the job balance.
+Causal Inference for the update of the job renewels.